Frequently Asked Questions

 How many questions can I ask the expert?

 Patients may ask a maximum of five questions.
 This is to ensure that the expert has sufficient time to devote to each question.
 All questions must be finalized before we reach out to the expert to review your case, and additional questions cannot be added once your case is underway.
 Please note that you will not have direct phone contact with the expert, so it is important that you submit all of your questions at the start of your case.

 What should I expect from my completed second opinion?

 You will receive a notification when your second opinion has been completed and is ready for your review.
 The second opinion will be in written form.
-After you have reviewed the second opinion, a Grand Rounds clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.
+After you have reviewed the second opinion, a Included Health clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.

 What if I have follow-up questions for the expert after I have reviewed my second opinion?

-If you have a clarifying question about an expert’s response to one of the questions in your second opinion, the Grand Rounds clinician will attempt to contact the expert to request additional clarification.
+If you have a clarifying question about an expert’s response to one of the questions in your second opinion, the Included Health clinician will attempt to contact the expert to request additional clarification.
 Depending upon his or her availability, the expert may or may not be able to respond to follow-up questions, and follow-up questions are not guaranteed.
 Follow-up questions must be posed to the expert within five business days of when the completed second opinion was made available to you, and you may ask a maximum of three clarifying questions.
 Please note that you may not introduce any new questions, only clarifying questions.

 Need help with online second opinions?

-Contact our partner Grand Rounds between 9 am and 9 pm EST at 1-800-391-6920 for help navigating the online second opinion process.
+Contact our partner Included Health between 9 am and 9 pm EST at 1-800-391-6920 for help navigating the online second opinion process.